cristinaramirezdiaz/ironhack-w3-popatoms/README.md

 ## 🎵 Popatoms
+looking for the future by looking at the past

+### 👥 The Team
+Gabriela: https://www.linkedin.com/in/gabriela-casero-59233a131/
+Almudena: https://www.linkedin.com/in/almudenamcastro/

+### Business Opportunity:
+Every year the music market changes and new trends appear that change how we listen to music.
 This project aims to analyze the major musical hits of the past 50 years to understand the influence of various factors on the popularity of songs, as well as their evolution.
 Using data extracted from the Spotify API and the Billboard API, we explore features such as energy, tempo, duration, and other attributes to understand their relationship with chart success.

-## 👥 The Team
-Gabriela: https://www.linkedin.com/in/gabriela-casero-59233a131/
-Almudena: https://www.linkedin.com/in/almudenamcastro/
+### Initial Hypothesis:
+We believe that:

+- Music tracks have decreased their duration
+(probably due to the influence of TikTok and similar apps)
+- Music has become more calm (tempo is slower).
+- Nonetheless, music loudness hasn’t probably decreased
+- Minor keys have become more frequent during the last years.
+- The most common metric is 4/4 (by far).
+- Music has become more repetitive during the last few years.
+- There are more vindictive topics, specially related with feminism.

+## Project Overview

-## 📁 Files Structure
+### 📁 Files Structure

 The project is organized into the following key files and folders: